bhushannakhate/API-Developement/README.md

-# API-Developement using Dgango Rest Framework & Django JWT Auth
+# API-Development using Dgango Rest Framework & Django JWT Auth
 This is a project that demonstrates how you could implement json web token authentication

 In order to test out this project, follow these steps: